Jan 30 2012

 DIY PID Control for BBQ, Sous Vide, Mash Tun, whatever….

-Posted by iceman in BBQ, Food, Homebrew
+Posted by Seth in BBQ, Food, Homebrew

 My DIY PID Controller for BBQ, Sous Vide, Home Brew